Patrick Bailey

-Patrick Bailey (born May 29, 1999) is an American professional baseball catcher for the San Francisco Giants of Major League Baseball (MLB).
-He played college baseball at North Carolina State University, and was selected 13th overall by the Giants in the first round of the 2020 MLB draft.
-He made his MLB debut in 2023.
+Patrick Lee Bailey (born May 29, 1999) is an American professional baseball catcher for the Cleveland Guardians of Major League Baseball (MLB).
+He has previously played in MLB for the San Francisco Giants.
+Bailey played college baseball for the NC State Wolfpack, and was selected 13th overall by the San Francisco Giants in the first round of the 2020 MLB draft.
+He made his MLB debut in 2023 and won Gold Glove Awards in 2024 and 2025.
+He was traded to Guardians during the 2026 season.

 Early life

-Patrick Bailey was born on May 29, 1999 to Steve and Celeste Bailey, in Greensboro, North Carolina.
+Patrick Lee Bailey was born on May 29, 1999 to Steve and Celeste Bailey, in Greensboro, North Carolina.
 Bailey attended Wesleyan Christian Academy ('17) in High Point, North Carolina, where he played catcher for the baseball team.
 In 2016, he played for the U-18 United States national baseball team.
 In 2017, his senior year, he batted .510/.561/.947 with 13 doubles, seven triples, five home runs, and 33 runs batted in (RBIs) in 96 at bats.
 He was drafted by the Minnesota Twins in the 37th round of the 2017 Major League Baseball draft, but did not sign and instead chose to fulfill his commitment to play college baseball at North Carolina State University.